kp-adapt/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting
+    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    |
-    ├── rules              <- snakemake rules folder for easy management of different concerns │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`